GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Spartoi.md

 **Unarmed Attacks**;

  • Smack: The spartai may use a limb or random object against a foe within 1 foot.
-This is a melee unarmed attack.
+This is a melee bare attack.

 ---------------------